highrisedigital/wpbroadbean/readme.txt

 2. Single job edit post screen

 == Changelog ==

+= 2.0.7 =
+* Addition of a action hook with fires after a job has been added by the plugin.
+This allows for developer to trigger actions once a job is added such as clearing search cache in searching plugins.

 = 2.0.6 =
 * Applications where CV uploads had spaces in their names where failing to attach to the Broadbean email and the link in the admin led to a 404 error.
 This has now been corrected and all should be fixed!